-Progestins Hormone Therapy for Menopause Menopause is the permanent end of menstrual periods and thus of fertility.
+Progestins Hormone Therapy for Menopause Menopause is the permanent end of menstrual periods, ovulation, and fertility.
 For up to several years before and just after menopause, estrogen levels fluctuate widely, periods become irregular... read more given alone without estrogen (such as medroxyprogesterone acetate or megestrol) can control bleeding in some women, but these medications may not shrink fibroids as much as GnRH analogs Medications to treat fibroids .
 They reduce bleeding by preventing the lining of the uterus from growing too much.
 When the uterine lining grows too much, there is more of it to break down and be shed during menstruation.
 As a result, menstrual bleeding may be heavier than usual.
 Progestins are taken by mouth.
 They may be taken every day or only for 10 to 14 consecutive days each menstrual cycle.
 Or doctors may give women injections of medroxyprogesterone acetate every 3 months or insert an intrauterine device (IUD Intrauterine Devices (IUDs) Intrauterine devices (IUDs) are small, flexible, T-shaped plastic devices that are inserted into the uterus.
-An IUD is left in place for 3, 5, 7, or 10 years, depending on the type, or until... read more ) that releases a progestin called levonorgestrel.
+In the United States, 12% of women who use contraception use IUDs.
+IUDs are popular... read more ) that releases a progestin called levonorgestrel.
 Estrogen-progestin contraceptives and levonorgestrel-releasing IUDs are good options for women who also want contraception.
 However, these medications may have bothersome side effects, such as weight gain, depression, and irregular bleeding.

 Tranexamic acid works by preventing blood clots (which are made by the body to help stop bleeding) from breaking down as quickly.
 As a result, bleeding decreases.